AbdelHamid00/implementation-of-public-key-cryptosystem-in-C/README.md

 [m bytes of the crypted message] -----------> [m - 1 bytes of the decrypted message]

 the calculation give as a number of range n (m bytes) so why we can storet in m - 1 bytes? because the decryption give as the original value that can be stored in m - 1.

-## how i calculate a power of e or d modulo n efficiently using Modular exponentiation:
+## how to calculate exponentiation performed over a modulus efficiently :
-lets begin with an exemple

-## extra ressources :
+## Ressources to more understand the maths behind it:
+what is a prime number ? https://en.wikipedia.org/wiki/Prime_number.

+GCD(a,b), what does it mean? https://en.wikipedia.org/wiki/Greatest_common_divisor

+two integers a and b are coprime, what does it mean ? https://en.wikipedia.org/wiki/Coprime_integers

+The Bézout's identity  https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity

 to read more about the simple Euclidean Algorithm and the extended : https://en.wikipedia.org/wiki/Euclidean_algorithm - https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm

-to read about the modular exponentiation : https://en.wikipedia.org/wiki/Modular_exponentiation
+to read about the modular exponentiation and understand how to calculate exponentiation performed over a modulus efficiently : https://en.wikipedia.org/wiki/Modular_exponentiation